zksecurity/stwo-book/src/air-development/additional-examples/index.md

     <figcaption><center><span style="font-size: 0.9em">Figure 4: XOR operations for 4-bit integers</span></center></figcaption>
 </figure>

-Note that the M31 field does not fully support XOR operations for 31-bit integers since we cannot use $2^{31} -1$.
-If we want to use XOR operations for 31-bit integers, we need to decompose the integers into smaller limbs and perform the XOR operation separately on each of the limbs.
+Note that for larger integers, we may need to decompose into smaller limbs to avoid creating large tables.
+Also note that the M31 field does not fully support XOR operations for 31-bit integers since we cannot use $2^{31} -1$, although this is not feasible as it would require a table of size of around $2^{31} \times 2^{31}$.